Alcohol and Illegal Drugs

 Since alcohol is a psychoactive substance that presents the possibility of addiction and other negative physical and psychological consequences, the College feels a responsibility to provide assessment and treatment (within certain parameters) to those individuals whose alcohol-related behaviors indicate the potential for such consequences.
 Such individuals who come to the attention of the College will be referred, usually by the Office of the Dean of Student Affairs, to either Bowdoin’s Health Service or Counseling Service for a substance use evaluation.
 This evaluation may result in a recommendation for treatment, which could take place individually or in a group, either on-campus or at an outside agency, depending on the particular circumstances and needs of the individual.

-Bowdoin College expects its students and employees to comply with all the requirements of Maine state law.
-As such, the possession, trafficking, or use of illegal drugs and/or drug paraphernalia as defined in the statutes of Maine law are prohibited and subject the violator to disciplinary action by the College as well as possible prosecution by local, state, and/or federal authorities.
+Bowdoin College expects its students and employees to comply with all the requirements of federal and Maine state law.
+As such, the possession, trafficking, or use of illegal drugs and/or drug paraphernalia as defined in Maine and federal statutes are prohibited and subject the violator to disciplinary action by the College as well as possible prosecution by local, state, and/or federal authorities.
 Bowdoin College will not take responsibility for students or employees who disregard the various drug laws, nor will students’ educational status render them immune from the legal processes.

 Students whose illegal drug use comes to the attention of the Office of the Dean of Student Affairs will generally be referred to the Counseling Service or another drug treatment program.
 Depending on the circumstances, the student may also be subject to disciplinary action.